PythoneerSamurai/RelEdgePool/README.md

+# RelEdgePool

-This is an official implementation for **RelEdgePool: Relational Edge-Aware Pooling for n-gonal manifold and non-manifold 3D meshes**
+Official Implementation for **RelEdgePool: Relational Edge-Aware Pooling for n-gonal manifold and non-manifold 3D meshes**.

 ---